flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter1/Chapter1.md

 **Note:** Our implementation does not account for the presence of comments, we assume that these will be stripped out by the use of a program like [Ex 1-23](#ex-1-23) first.
 (We could add this feature in but it would only serve to distract from the focus on the syntactic analysis.)

 Otherwise we use a slightly more advanced implementation than just counting the number of each type of brackets by using a stack and a state machine approach.
-In the absence of strings the algorithm works as follows
+In the absence of strings the algorithm works as follows:

 1. Consume characters until we find a delimiter `{, [, (, ), ], }`.
     1. If it is a left delimiter push it onto the stack.
-    2. If is a right delimiter pop the stack, if the popped element is not the corresponding left delimiter, return an error.
+    2. If is a right delimiter pop the stack.
+If the popped element is not the corresponding left delimiter, return an error.
 2. If we reach the end of the file without an error we check that the stack is empty.
 If it is not then we have an unpaired delimiter and we report an error.

 How do we handle strings and characters?
 Well, we add a state machine layer.